wx-ecology/Pronghorn/README.md

 # Pronghorn Analysis folder
 created: 2019

+note: nothing super organized.
+Not for publications but just for playing around.

 **Script**
 1. (1-3) *preprocess*, clean data, add NA lines (where time inserted but location remains NA), create SHP files
 2. (4-6) *NSD* calculation and *migration cycle visualization*.
 Output used for summarizing data conditions in the *visual* folder